TBrito1/Python/README.md

 * If you have any questions, please contact: brito.thiago01@gmail.com
 ***

-Projects mainly using Python technology
+Projects mainly using Python technologies